If you have three or more children and a low tax bill, you may need IRS Form 8812 to claim all of your child tax credit. Here are the details.

 If you meet all other requirements but the amount of tax you owe at the end of the year is either zero or an amount that is less than the credit, you cannot claim the full child tax credit of $1,000; however, you may be eligible for the reduced additional child tax credit if you complete IRS Form 8812.

 For most taxpayers, the credit is also subject to a reduction if you have adjusted gross income in excess of the threshold that applies to your filing status.
-For example, if you file as a single taxpayer for the 2012 tax year and have more than $75,000 in adjusted gross income ($110,000 for joint filers), the reduction increases as the amount exceeding $75,000 increases.
+For example, if you file as a single, head of household, or qualifying widow(er) taxpayer for the 2016 tax year and have more than $75,000 in adjusted gross income ($55,000 for married filing separately, $110,000 for joint filers), the reduction increases as the amount exceeding the limit increases.
 However, this threshold is subject to change in future tax years.

 When you prepare IRS Form 8812 and calculate the additional child tax credit you are eligible for, you must calculate the amount of your gross income that you earn.
 Essentially, this includes income you receive from work or by actively engaging in a business.
 It does not include most of the taxable income you earn from investing such as the interest from a savings account or the profit you earn from trading stocks during the year.